-- State of the art Class A mono power amplifier -
+- State of the art mono power amplifier -

 HÄNDEL is a class A power amplifier.
 As energy efficient as the design is, the quiescent current flowing through the output transistors generates heat.
 One square meter (1 m2) of heatsink surface per monoblock dissipates a lot of energy, allowing HÄNDEL to run as cool as possible.